Call us today! 949-716-1938

 Flooring Material Options

-Any Orange County flooring contractor that uses biophilic design looks first to natural materials like stone, wood, bamboo, or even concrete.
+Any Orange County flooring contractor that uses biophilic design looks first to natural materials.
+Some examples of natural materials that could be used for flooring options include stone, wood, bamboo, concrete, or even tile made to look like these materials.

 Natural Stone

-While any wood does the job, selecting light tones or weathered woods maintains the biophilic aesthetic and complements other natural design elements.
+While any wood does the job, selecting lighter tones or weathered woods maintains the biophilic aesthetic and complements other natural design elements.
 Woods like oak or hickory bring warmth while mimicking the sun-bleached look of our arid region.
-Use wide planks to maintain the natural feel.
+Available from most brands are wide planks which help to maintain the natural feel.
+Engineered wood has shifted from the shiny, polished look of the 90’s to a more matte or wire-brushed finish.

 Color Schemes